Former New York broker gets 9 years prison for Ponzi scheme

 Prosecutors said Keryc spent some of the $8.9 million he made off the scheme on a million-dollar vacation home in Montauk, a condominium in Long Beach, automobiles, jewelry and designer clothing.

-A lawyer for Keryc did not immediately respond to requests for comment.

 Cosmo was sentenced to 25 years in prison in 2011 after pleading guilty over the scheme.
 Six other people besides Cosmo, Keryc and Kaylor have also been convicted.
-(Reporting by Nate Raymond in New York; Additional reporting by Jonathan Stempel; Editing by James Dalgleish)
+(Additional reporting by Jonathan Stempel)